Lviv and Wrocław, Cities in Parallel?

-Population Movement and the Liberal State: The Polskie Towaryzstwo Emigracyjne and the Regulation of Labor Migration from Lviv's Hinterlands
+Keely Stauter-Halsted: Population Movement and the Liberal State: The Polskie Towarzystwo Emigracyjne and the Regulation of Labor Migration from Lviv's Hinterlands

-East Meets West: German-Polish Coexistence in Lower Silesia through the Memories of Polish Expellees, 19451947
+Anna Holzer-Kawałko: East Meets West: Polish-German Coexistence in Lower Silesia through the Memories of Polish Expellees, 19451947

-Impressions of Place: Soviet Travel Writings and the Discovery of Lviv, 193940
+Sofia Dyak: Impressions of Place: Soviet Travel Writings and the Discovery of Lviv, 1939–40

-City, Memory and Identity: The Case of Wrocław after 1945
+Barbara Pabjan: City, Memory, and Identity: The Case of Wrocław after 1945

 Katarzyna Kotyńska: Contemporary Lviv: Facing the Past—Reinterpreting the Past

 Ewa Sidorenko: Building Bridges Between Breslau and Wrocław: A Case Study from the European Capital of Culture Initiative, 2016